 Career path

-Since 2024 CNRS researcher director, Aix-Marseille University
+Since 2024 CNRS researcher director, Aix-Marseille Univ.

-2014 Habilitation, University of Lille 1
+2014 Habilitation, Univ.
+Lille 1

 Honour